We don’t support this browser anymore.

 The medical device maker operates through three segments; Orthopaedics - offering hip and knee replacements, Sports Medicine - a soft tissue repair business, and Wound Management - providing materials to manage injuries and prevent infection.

 An ageing population and growing affluence in emerging markets are both tailwinds for surgical procedure growth.
 But Smith & Nephew is not just sitting and waiting for the market to drive its sales growth.
-It's continuing to develop, acquire, and launch new products, cross-sell its wide product range across its territories, and introduce existing products into new areas of treatment.
+It's continuing to develop and launch new products, cross-sell its wide product range across its territories, and introduce existing products into new areas of treatment.

-But while there are some structural growth opportunities, the group does face some challenges.
+Despite the structural growth opportunities, the group does face some challenges.

-Smith & Nephew key facts
+Smith and Nephew key facts

-• Forward price/earnings ratio (next 12 months): 13.4
+• Forward price/earnings ratio (next 12 months): 12.3

-• Ten year average forward price/earnings ratio: 18.0
+• Ten year average forward price/earnings ratio: 17.7

-• Prospective dividend yield (next 12 months): 2.9%
+• Prospective dividend yield (next 12 months): 3.1%

-• Ten year average prospective dividend yield: 2.2%
+• Ten year average prospective dividend yield: 2.3%

-All ratios are sourced from Refinitiv, based on previous day’s closing values.
+All ratios are sourced from LSEG Datastream, based on previous day’s closing values.
 Please remember yields are variable and not a reliable indicator of future income.
 Keep in mind key figures shouldn’t be looked at on their own – it’s important to understand the big picture.

 This article is original Hargreaves Lansdown content, published by Hargreaves Lansdown.
 It was correct as at the date of publication, and our views may have changed since then.
 Unless otherwise stated estimates, including prospective yields, are a consensus of analyst forecasts provided by Refinitiv.
 These estimates are not a reliable indicator of future performance.
 Yields are variable and not guaranteed.
 Investments rise and fall in value so investors could make a loss.